 People whose condition was caused by a recent viral infection should make a full recovery without treatment in a few months.
 Strokes, bleeding, or infections may cause permanent symptoms.

 In rare cases, movement or behavioral disorders may persist.

 When to Contact a Medical Professional

-Call your health care provider if any symptoms of ataxia appear.
+Call your provider if any symptoms of ataxia appear.